 If you are doing an instructor course, usually accomodation and food, ski or board hire and season lift pass is provided by the school.
 Once you have a job, you may have to find your own accommodation or the school subsidises the accommodation.

 When people think of doing a ski season, people automatically think of becoming a ski or snowboarding instructor.
 The imagination runs wild, dreaming of every day on the slopes going on epic adventures and having the rewarding feeling of teaching.
 But don’t get too ahead of yourself, to become an instructor you must, of course, do a training course which will occupy around half your season.
-We have written a how-to guide if you are interested in pursuing this route.
+We have written a guide on how to become a snowboard instructor, if you are interested in pursuing this route.
 Make sure you do at least your BASI 2 or equivalent to ensure you are qualified enough to actually teach for the rest of the season.
 Once you have graduated as an instructor, you often can find a job with the school you learnt in.

 You spend half your season, developing your skills as a skier or boarder and the other half working long days come snow or shine.
 Either way, you are guaranteed to spend more time on the mountain than any other seasonnaire.
 Just prepare yourself for hours of crying children and annoying ski schools.